Football in Vietnam

-Association football in Vietnam is run by the Vietnam Football Federation (VFF).
-The federation administers the Vietnamese Men's and Women's national football teams.
-It is responsible for the national football leagues, including the V. League 1, which is a top tier league.
+Football in Vietnam is run by the Vietnam Football Federation (VFF).
+The federation administers the Vietnam men's and women's national football teams.
+It is responsible for the national football leagues, including the V.League 1, which is a top tier league.
 Association football is the most popular sport in Vietnam.
 According to a Nielsen survey, approximately 75% of the people in Vietnam are football fans.

 Football as we know it today, was reported to have come into Vietnam in 1896 with French influence due to colonization.
-It was first introduced in the then colony of Cochinchina (Nam Kỳ) modern day Southern Vietnam, and then spread to the central and northern parts.
+It was first introduced in the then colony of Cochinchina (modern-day southern Vietnam) and then spread to the central and northern parts.

 When Vietnam was divided into North Vietnam and South Vietnam (between 1954 and 1976), two national teams existed.
-The North Vietnamese played almost exclusively against other Communist countries between 1956 and 1966, while the South Vietnamese team took part in the first two AFC Asian Cup finals, finishing fourth both times.
+The North Vietnamese played almost exclusively against other communist countries between 1956 and 1966, while the South Vietnamese team took part in the first two AFC Asian Cup finals, finishing fourth both times.